-The Bizarre Connection Between Bungee Jumping And The Allied Military
+The Bizarre Connection Between Bungee Jumping and the Allied Forces

-Bungee jumping is one of those things that make people stop and wonder how in the world was this activity ever discovered?
-Modern-day bungee jumping has existed since 1980, but an early form of bungee jumping has been around much longer.
-In fact, bungee jumping has a strange connection to the Second World War.
+Bungee jumping is one of those activities that makes people stop and wonder how it was ever discovered?
+Modern-day bungee jumping has existed since 1980, but an early form has been around much longer – in fact, you might be surprised to learn that bungee jumping has a strange connection to the Second World War.

-After this event, men on the Pentecost Island introduced the ritual Naghol, or “land diving” so women could never outsmart men again.
 A 28-meter high tower was built for this ritual to be completed.
-Before a man dives, he airs out his grievances – in case he dies, at least he will have a clean slate.
+Before a man dives, he airs out his grievances; in case he dies, at least he’ll have a clean slate.
 The idea of Naghol was to prove how brave they were.
-If they jumped and their hair brushed the ground, they believed this would help fertilize the soil for a bountiful crop.
+If they jumped and their hair hit the ground, they believed this would help fertilize the soil for a bountiful crop.

-Modern bungee jumping dates back to 1979 when members of the UK-based Dangerous Sports Club leaped off the Clifton Suspension Bridge near Bristol.
-However, the sport continued to remain relatively obsolete until 1987 when a man from New Zealand named Alan John Hackett illegally jumped from the Eiffel Tower with a Lycra shock cord.
+Modern bungee jumping dates back to 1979, when members of the United Kingdom-based Dangerous Sports Club leaped off the Clifton Suspension Bridge, near Bristol.
+However, the sport continued to remain relatively obsolete until 1987, when a man from New Zealand, Alan John Hackett, illegally jumped from the Eiffel Tower with a lycra shock cord.

 Today, there are hundreds of official bungee jumping spots around the world.